mjrodriguez/mjrodriguez.github.io/_posts/2020-09-02-Resources-for-Neural-Networks.markdown

 layout: post
 title:  "Resources for Neural Networks"
 date:   2020-09-02 11:16:19 -0700
-categories: convolution, recurrent, neural, networks
+categories: convolution recurrent neural networks
 ---

 Here is a collections of different of blogs that explain convolutional neural networks and recurrent neural networks.
 This will be continuously updated.